centreon/centreon-documentation/versioned_docs/version-22.04/update/update-centreon-platform.md

 }'
 ```

 > This request does not return any result.
-To check that the update is successfully applied, read the version number displayed on the Centreon web interface login page.
+To check if the update has been successfully applied, read the version number displayed on the Centreon web interface login page.

 ### Update extensions